How do you prevent delays in the selection process due to the Dutch Franchise Act?

 Franchisee supported by the Dutch Franchise Act

-How to prevent this situation?
+How can you prevent this situation?